-THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU MAY GET ACCESS TO THIS INFORMATION.
+THIS NOTICE DESCRIBES HOW YOUR MEDICAL INFORMATION MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-At Evolve Treatment Centers, we understand the importance of privacy and are committed to maintaining the confidentiality of your protected health information.
-We make a record of the services we provide and some of those services may include information from professional healthcare providers.
-Further, we may receive protected health information about you from others.
+At Evolve, we understand the importance of privacy and are committed to maintaining the confidentiality of your Protected Health Information (PHI).
+We make a record of the services we provide and sometimes we may receive PHI about you from others.
 We use these records to provide quality services to you and to transmit to other providers to assist with continuity of care.
-These records are also used to obtain payment for services provided to you which enables us to meet our professional and legal obligations to operate this organization.
+These records are also used to obtain payment for services provided to you which enables us to meet our professional and legal obligations to operate our organization.

-How we may use and disclose your Protected Healthcare Information (PHI)
+Section 1A: How we may use and disclose your PHI: